Nebula (character): Fictional character biography

-Annihilation

-Nebula has appeared as one of Gamora's followers, 'The Graces'.
-In this role, she battled Ronan the Accuser alongside Stellaris.
-Ronan triumphed, severely wounding her.

-Guardian Team-up

-The rogue scion would be contracted by Kindun, a living conduit to the similarly named planet which he inhabited.
-To bring her adopted sibling Gamora to him seeking to enact retribution for what she and her father/mentor Thanos did in times long past.
-Nebula herself would enlist an army of Chitauri in pursuit of the Guardians of the Galaxy to accomplish this task, but ran afoul of the heroic Avengers when she and her forces ended up chasing them all the way to Earth.
+In Gamora's self-titled miniseries (2016), it is revealed that Nebula was raised alongside Gamora by Thanos, in a retcon inspired by the Marvel Cinematic Universe.

-Thanos Vol. 2
+Thanos vol. 2

-Having been incensed that Taneleer Tivan, the Collector of the Universe had chosen a second ring crew of transporters to ferry sensitive goods over her.
-Nebula would drop in out of hyperspace to steal their cargo with a new artificially intelligent ship to aid in her larcenous endeavors; while in the middle of the heist she was pinched by her granduncle Eros aided by another Elder Tryco Slatterus, the Champion.
-To her surprise, she finds that this group meet was set up by Thanos's errant son Thane who had arranged this get-together for the purpose of killing his father.
-Nebula is initially unimpressed until she hears about his sudden onset of fatal sickness, the piratess remains apprehensive despite Thane's convincing argument, but he goes onto say they need a special kind of contraband to do the deed.
-Their ultimate goal is to steal precious intel by springing a special prisoner in Terrax the Terrible's personal gulag.
-A mercenary who once served under the Mad Titan himself who knows a special backdoor entrance into Thano's old fortress, The Black Quadrent.
+Having been incensed that the Collector chose a second ring crew of transporters to ferry sensitive goods over her, Nebula drops out of hyperspace to steal their cargo with a new artificially intelligent ship to aid her thievery.
+In the middle of the heist, she was found by her grand uncle Eros, aided by another Elder: Tryco Slatterus, the Champion.
+To her surprise, she finds that this group meeting was set up by Thanos's son Thane, who had arranged it for the purpose of killing his father.
+Nebula is skeptical until she hears Thane's argument, in which he states they need a special kind of contraband to do the deed.
+Their goal is to steal precious intel by releasing a special prisoner in Terrax's gulag, a mercenary who knows a special backdoor entrance into Thanos's old fortress, The Black Quadrant.

 While Starfox worked to distract their unsuspecting host Nebula, Tryco and Thane made their way to the ship's brig to ascertain their prize.
 Much to Tryco and Nebula's horror, however, there was no prisoner within the ship.
-What was there was a Phoenix Egg, in her shortsighted anger at such deceptions Nebula shot Thane dead where he stood.
-Inadvertently unleashing the Phoenix onto its newest host.
-Realizing how badly they erred in trusting Thane, these odd bedfellows seek out the now crippled and mortal Thanos to enlist his aid in killing his enthralled son.
+What was there was a Phoenix Egg.
+In her shortsighted anger at such deceptions, Nebula shoots Thane dead.
+Soon afterward, Thane is resurrected and possessed by the Phoenix Force.